People's State of Hesse: Administrative divisions

-The People's State inherited the Grand Duchy of Hesse's division into three provinces: Starkenburg, Rhenish Hesse, and Upper Hesse, which were themselves divided into a total of eighteen Kreise ("districts").
+The People's State of Hesse inherited the Grand Duchy of Hesse's division into three provinces: Starkenburg, Rhenish Hesse, and Upper Hesse, which were themselves divided into a total of eighteen Kreise (districts).
 The state's territory also included eight exclaves of Baden and Prussia, and there were eleven Hessian enclaves within Baden.

 After the abolition of provincial and district councils in 1936, the provinces were eliminated in 1937.
 In 1938, there was a comprehensive reform at the district level.
 The districts of Bensheim, Schotten, and Oppenheim were abolished on 1 November 1938, reducing the total number of districts to fifteen.
-At the same time, the cities of Darmstadt, Giessen, Mainz, Offenbach am Main, and Worms were made independent Stadtkreise ("urban districts").
-From 1 January 1939, all Kreise were renamed Landkreise ("rural districts").
+At the same time, the cities of Darmstadt, Giessen, Mainz, Offenbach am Main, and Worms were made independent Stadtkreise (urban districts).
+From 1 January 1939, all Kreise were renamed Landkreise (rural districts).
 This arrangement of the districts remained in place until the end of the Second World War in 1945.